-Roku is one of the most popular video streaming devices – just plug it in your smart TV and a stacked library of channels, movies, and TV shows will appear right in front of you.
+Roku is one of the most popular video streaming devices – just plug it in to your television and set it up.
+Once your Roku is set up you will have access to a plethora of streaming apps and shows instantly.

 Control the Channels via PIN Code

-Setting up a PIN code for your Roku device is the closest you can get to parental control.
+Roku allows parents and guardians to apply a pin to their account.
+You can use a computer to set this security feature up remotely.
 When you set a PIN for your account, it will prevent the user from adding and purchasing channels, movies, or shows from the channel store.

 To set up a PIN, you have to follow these steps: